mendix/docs/content/en/docs/howto/monitoring-troubleshooting/manage-app-performance/manage-app-performance-with-new-relic.md

 * Set up application performance management for your Mendix application on New Relic

 {{% alert color="warning" %}}
-New Relic is not supported for apps deployed to the Mendix Cloud.
+New Relic is not supported for apps deployed to Mendix Cloud.
 {{% /alert %}}

 ## Prerequisite